vegardhaneberg/ChessAI/README.md

 	1. clone the repo

-	2. run ´´´flask run from the root directory
+	2. run ´´´flask run´´´ from the root directory

 	3. use the /js_game url